John-Piper/Rcsvg/cran-comments.md

 There are currently no downstream dependencies for this package.

-## Other information

-Second attempt to submit the package.
-The first attempt had two issues that required fixing.

-## Changes
+## Resubmission

+This is a resubmission.
+In this version I have:

-* Updated the title field in the description file to title case.
+* Converted the DESCRIPTION title to title case.

 * Updated the URL from https://codecov.io/gh/John-Piper/Rcsvg?branch=main to https://app.codecov.io/gh/John-Piper/Rcsvg?branch=main in README.md file.
 The original URL had a 301 Status with the Message "Move Permanently".

-* Amended the CSV word to all capitals in the Description field of the Description file.
+* Amended the CSV word to all capitals in the DESCIPTION Description.